AnishBramha/cscript/README.md

 ioputfn "Hello, World!"; // comment
 ```

-`ioputfn` is a native function that prints the parameters with a newline, built-in to cscript.
+`ioputfn` is a native function that prints the parameters with a newline, built-in to `cscript`.
 It takes any primitive data type evaluating to an r-value as input.
 To print without a newline, use `ioputf`.

 Statements are terminated with a semicolon.